Billybishop/EscapeFromTarkov-Trainer/README.md

 # BillyBishop's EscapeFromTarkov-Trainer Fork

-This fork project is specifically tailored to legitimate gameplay, focusing on accessibility for the user.
+* This fork is specifically tailored to legitimate gameplay, focusing on accessibility for the user.
-Only the most latest *TWO* stable versions of <ins>_SPT-AKI_</ins> should be supported.
+* Only the latest *TWO* stable versions of <ins>_SPT-AKI_</ins> should be supported.

 ## EscapeFromTarkov-Trainer